geminiplanetimager/gpi_pipeline/documentation/ifs/steps/wavelength_calibration.rst

 **File Suffix:** wavecal

-**Generate with Recipe:** "Wavelength Solution"
+**Generate with Recipe:** "Wavelength Solution 2D"

 Take a series of arc lamp exposures (multiple exposures to increase S/N).
-Reduce these using the 'Wavelength Solution' recipe.
+Reduce these using the 'Wavelength Solution 2D' recipe.
 This will create a references datacube that provides the starting x and y positions, the wavelength at those positions, the wavelength dispersion, and the tilt angle for each lenslet spectrum.
 This data cube may then be used to extract full spectral data cubes from science data.

 The Xenon arc lamp spectrum has more cleanly separated emission lines, but with our updated algorithms we now believe the pipeline can derive good wavelength calibrations from either
 Xe or Ar.
 The GCAL Ar lamp is 3-10x brighter depending on wavelength so the integration times are favorable.
 In general, Gemini instrument scientists will ensure proper calibration data are taken for wavecals.

 .. note::
         This recipe is computationally intensive, and will take tens of minutes to run on typical machines.
+The parallelized mode does not work with IDL Virtual Machine.

 Things to Watch Out For
 -------------------------